 Instead turn back to the meat stewing on the stove.

 Scrape pulpy red flesh into the heat and turn.

 Say: even this is a prayer.
 Even this.

-Chris Abani is the author of There Are No Names for Red (Red Hen Press, 2010), illustrated by Percival Everett and Sanctificum (Copper Canyon Press, 2010).
-He is a Board of Trustees Professor of English at Northwestern University.
+Chris Abani is the author of There Are No Names for Red (Red Hen Press, 2010), illustrated by Percival Everett, and Sanctificum (Copper Canyon Press, 2010).
+Born in Nigeria, he is a member of the American Academy of Arts and Sciences and a Board of Trustees Professor of English and comparative literary studies at Northwestern University.
+He lives in Chicago.